vincent-blog/vincent-blog.github.io/_posts/2020-01-10-Giving-news.md

    - I’m going to tell this to you straight;
    - There’s no other way to tell you this;

+PS: all of the staff / all employees

 3. How did they respond?

 ----------------------